Web Design | 2nd December 2024

 5. Poor Search Engine Performance

-If your website isn’t showing up on the first page of search engine results, it could be due to outdated SEO practices.
-Search engines prioritise fast, secure, and mobile-friendly sites with relevant, fresh content.
-An outdated website might be holding you back from reaching your target audience.
-Refresh your content to include relevant keywords, improve page speed, and ensure that your site is optimised for search engines to improve visibility.
-Are you reaching your target audience effectively?
+If you’re not appearing on the first page of search results, outdated SEO practices might be the cause.
+Search engines prioritize fast, secure, and mobile-friendly sites with relevant content.
+Revise your content using relevant keywords, enhance page speed, and optimize for search engines to reach your target audience effectively.

 6. Your Business Has Evolved

-If your business has grown or pivoted but your website still tells the story of where you were three years ago, it’s time for a refresh.
-Your website should reflect your current brand, offerings, and values.
-Adding new services, updating team information, and showcasing recent work are all great ways to ensure your website accurately represents your business as it stands today.
-Is your website aligned with your current business goals?
+If your business has grown or shifted focus but your website still reflects the past, it’s time for a refresh.
+Ensure your site mirrors your current brand, offerings, and values.
+Update services, team information, and showcase recent work so your website accurately represents your business today.

-Refreshing your website doesn’t have to mean starting from scratch.
-By paying attention to the key signs—like outdated visuals, slow load times, high bounce rates, or a lack of mobile friendliness—you can make targeted updates that will breathe new life into your online presence.
-A well-maintained, modern website is crucial to staying competitive and ensuring that visitors have the best possible experience when they land on your page.
-Remember, a website is your digital storefront—make sure it’s open for business.
+Refreshing your website doesn’t mean starting from scratch.
+By addressing key issues like outdated visuals, slow load times, high bounce rates, or lack of mobile friendliness, you can make targeted updates to revitalize your online presence.
+A well-maintained, modern website is crucial for competitiveness and ensuring visitors have the best experience possible.
+Remember, your website is your digital storefront—make sure it’s open for business.

 Need help assessing your website’s performance?
 Contact Two Hours Sleep for a comprehensive website audit or consultation.
-Let us help you ensure your website is working as hard as you are.
+Let us assist you in ensuring your website works as hard as you do.

 Leave a Reply